Sangam1904/Designanything/EXAMPLE_CONTENT_ADDITION.md

 - Check file path (must start with `/`)
 - Check browser console for errors

-**Admin Panel Not Working:**
+**Project Not Appearing:**
-- Clear browser cache
+- Check project data structure in `utils/projectData.js`
-- Check localStorage in browser dev tools
+- Verify all file paths are correct
-- Verify password is correct
+- Check browser console for errors
-- Check for JavaScript errors
+- Restart development server

 **Images Not Displaying:**
 - Check file paths start with `/`